wiiznokes/gitnote/BUILD.md

 - [Rust](https://www.rust-lang.org/tools/install)
 - install the necessary targets: `rustup target add x86_64-linux-android aarch64-linux-android`
 - perl

-Then, just open Android studio and execute the task `cargoBuild`.
-You only need to re-execute it if you modify the rust part.
+- make

+Go to `app/src/main/rust`, and call `make build_install`.
+Don't forget to set `NDK_PATH` to the bin directory of the current ndk used by the app.
+If you want to make a release build, set `DEBUG` to 0.
 All C libraries are vendored by crates (openssl, libgit2, openssh).

 You can now build the project like a regular Android app.

-And i think that's it (open an issue if not).

 ### Windows